-15.5 PROCESSING TRANSFERS
+14.5 PROCESSING TRANSFERS

-Transfers on the waiting list will be sorted by the above categories and within each category by date and time.
+Transfers on the waiting list will be sorted by the categories on page 44 and within each category by date and time.

 Transfers in category A and B will be housed ahead of any other families, including those on the applicant waiting list.
-Transfers in category A will be housed ahead of transfers category B.
+Transfers in category A will be housed ahead of transfers in category B.